-Admission decisions will be based on faculty review of the completed application, which must include the following:
+Admission decisions will be based on faculty review of the completed application.
+See below for Admissions Requirements.

 - Transcripts indicating receipt of the bachelor’s and master’s degrees (minimum counseling master’s program GPA of 3.5 is required)